-Purple Gold Mountain is located on the eastern side of Nanjing in Jiangsu province, China, which is 447.1-meter in height and 20 square kilometers in area.
-The peaks of this mountain are often surrounded by mysterious purple and golden clouds at dawn and dusk, hence, the name of Purple Golden Mountains was given.
+Purple Gold Mountain is located on the eastern side of Nanjing in Jiangsu province, China, which is over 1,400 feet (447.1 meters) in height and nearly 8 square miles (20 square kilometers).
+The peaks of this mountain are often surrounded by mysterious purple and golden clouds at dawn and dusk, hence the name Purple Golden Mountains was given.

 Purple Gold Mountain, better known as Bell Mountain and Jiang Mountain, is a mountain closely related to many historical events of ancient and modern China.
-The mountain has three peaks, each of which are closed connected with others, just like a dragon entrenching Nanjing City.
-The mountain is well blended with the surroundings, which appears much magnificent and impressive.
-Due to its geographical advantages, Purple Gold Mountain is endowed with rich species and verdant forest.
-Toutuo Peak, the main peak of Purple Gold Mountain, is 448-meter high, the Xiaomao Peak in east, 350-meter high, and the Tianbao peak in west, 250-meter high.
+The mountain has three peaks, each of which are closely connected with others, just like a dragon entrenched in Nanjing City.

 Location: In the center of Nanjing City